nginxinc/nginx-gateway-fabric/site/content/overview/resource-validation.md

 ### Step 2 - Validation by NGINX Gateway Fabric

 This step validates the settings in the NGINX Gateway Fabric CRDs and rejects invalid resources.
-The validation error is reported via the status and as an event.
+The validation error is reported via the status and as an Event.
 For example:

 ```shell
 kubectl describe nginxgateways.gateway.nginx.org nginx-gateway-config